MassShootingTracker/shootingtracker/readme.md

 ### 2. Start in dev mode

+If running locally, redis and mongo must be running (`redis-server` and `mongod` in separate terminals)

 `npm start` or `gulp run`

 * Uses nodemon to run node with hot reloading